exercism/awk/exercises/concept/vehicle-purchase/.docs/hints.md

 ## 1. Determine if you will need a drivers license

 - Use the [equality operator][cmp] to check whether the first field equals a certain string.
-- Use a a regular expression or the `index` function to check if the second field contains the required substrings.
+- Use a a regular expression to check if the second field contains the required substrings.
 - Use one of the two [boolean operators] to combine the two requirements.

 ## 2.Calculate an estimation for the price of a used vehicle